opeik/tekken-handbook/Basics/Movement.md

 {% include video.html url="SpottedQuarterlyColt.mp4" class="float-left float-figure"
-description="Back dashing is dangerous against powerful lows such as the hellsweep; however, it is vulnerable to sidewalk left" %}
+description="Back dashing is dangerous against powerful lows such as the Hellsweep; however, it is vulnerable to sidewalk left" %}

 ### Caveats
 Unlike back dashing, you are unable to block during a sidestep.